catseye/SixtyPical/README.markdown

 --------------------

-For more information, see the docs (which are written in the form of Falderal literate test suites.
-If you have Falderal installed, you can run the tests with `./test.sh`.)
+For more information, see the docs (which are written in the form of [Falderal](http://catseye.tc/node/Falderal) literate test suites.
+If you have `falderal` on your executable search path, you can run the tests with `./test.sh`.)

 *   [Checking](https://github.com/catseye/SixtyPical/blob/master/doc/Checking.markdown)
 *   [Analyzing](https://github.com/catseye/SixtyPical/blob/master/doc/Analyzing.markdown)